-- Unfortunately, it has frequently been observed in practice that, beyond a certain point, adding new features leads to worse rather than better performance. - This is called the curse of dimensionality. - Potential reasons include wrong assumptions in model selection or estimation errors due to the finite number of training samples for high-dimensional observations (overfitting). - Potential solutions include - reducing the dimensionality - simplifying the estimation
+- Unfortunately, it has frequently been observed in practice that, beyond a certain point, adding new features leads to worse rather than better performance. - This is called the curse of dimensionality. - There are two issues that we must be careful about: - ► How is the classification accuracy affected by the dimensionality (relative to the amount of training data)? - ► How is the computational complexity of the classifier affected by the dimensionality?

+- Potential reasons for increase in error include

+- wrong assumptions in model selection, or

+- estimation errors due to the finite number of training samples for high-dimensional observations (overfitting).

+- Potential solutions include

+- reducing the dimensionality,

+- simplifying the estimation.

-- Dimensionality can be reduced by - redesigning the features - selecting an appropriate subset among the existing features - combining existing features - Estimation errors can be simplified by - assuming equal covariance for all classes (for the Gaussian case) - using prior information and a Bayes estimate - using heuristics such as conditional independence
+- Dimensionality can be reduced by - redesigning the features, - selecting an appropriate subset among the existing features, - combining existing features. - Estimation errors can be simplified by - assuming equal covariance for all classes (for the Gaussian case), - using prior information and a Bayes estimate, - using heuristics such as conditional independence.